 - Digestive issues like bloating, constipation, or diarrhea

 - Mood swings or brain fog

 - Joint pain or muscle aches

 - Recurring vaginal infections or urinary tract infections

 - Nutrient deficiencies

 Another factor is a lack of good bacteria in the gut, which can happen if you take antibiotics or manage other illnesses with medications that wipe out all bacteria, good and bad.
 This creates an environment where yeast flourishes.
+This imbalance, often referred to as dysbiosis, can create an environment that allows yeast like Candida to proliferate.
 Biological toxins, such as pesticides and heavy metals, can also alter our internal chemistry.

 There are a lot of ways to improve your gut health, but one of the most important things is to make sure that you're eating the right foods.
 And while there are many different opinions out there about what the best gut-healthy diet looks like, there are some general principles that everyone can benefit from following.